ThePillenwerfer/dosbox-x-32-bit/README.md

 # Know Bugs
 KEYB causes slight distortion of display and if using the UK keyboard layout you can't type a # or ~.

-I have never been able to make the virtual dot-matrix printer work.
-This isn’t a very big deal as capturing the LPT1 output to a file does work and that can then be sent to a printer using `lpr`.
-That works fine if it’s plain text or PCL, such as is the case if the DOS program is set to print to an HP Laserjet printer.
-If the program is setup for a dot-matrix printer such as an Epson FX80 see: https://github.com/ThePillenwerfer/epsonps

-Printing this way can be automated by use of the two scripts `dbx-print` and `CapturePrint`.  dbx-print calls CapturePrint, which actually does the printing,  then loads dosbox-x and when you quit that switches off the printing mechanism.
-Normal dosbox-x parameters can be added after dbx-print.  **NOTE:  BOTH THESE SCRIPTS ARE LIKELY TO NEED AMENDING TO SUIT YOUR SET-UP**, especially if you are using epsonps.
-As they stand they assume that dosbox-x sends files it has captured from LPT1 to `~/capture`, that the CapturePrint script is in `~/.dosbox` and that the dosbox-x binary is somewhere in your `$PATH`.
-You will also need to have installed `inotify-tools`.

 # Building dosbox-x
 Dosbox-x is poorly documented — not surprising as the people involved with it concentrate their efforts on the software itself.
 It took me months to fathom how to build it successfully so here’s what I learnt.